joseelq/COMP401-A6-Tests/README.md

 Edit: it passes the autograder test, so it's pretty unlikely the test is wrong.
 If you full pass this, you'll most likely full pass the autograder too.

-Edit: I added an A6JediTestsSimple to account for the "correct" solution posted on the tester gradescope.
-It doesn't test for a few things that the original JediTests do, and it also doesn't try to assume any of your Jedi classes are fully functional yet.
+Edit: I added an A6JediTestsSimple modeled after the "correct" solution posted on the tester gradescope.
+It doesn't test for a few things that the original JediTests do, so you should have an easier time passing it.